dmauser/PrivateLink/DNS-Scenario-Using-AD/readme.md

 Thanks for Azure Networking GBB Team and special thanks for Microsoft FTE Clive Graven for collaboration on this content.

-Other relevant resources for Private Link/Endpoint DNS integration can be found in [Private Link/Endpoint DNS Integration Resources](https://github.com/dmauser/PrivateLink).
+Other relevant resources can be found in [Private Link/Endpoint DNS Integration Resources](https://github.com/dmauser/PrivateLink).